webplatform/docs-wpd/Creating_API_pages/index.md

 ==Creating the API Object page==
 The first page to create, after the listing page, is that for the first API object; in this example, [[apis/webrtc/objects/MediaStream]].
 # Navigate to [[WPD:New_Page]].
-# Under the '''API Object''' page type, enter '''apis/Foo/objects/bar'''.
+# Under the '''API Object''' page type, enter '''apis/foo/objects/barFly'''.
-#: Where '''Foo''' is the name of the API listing, and '''bar''' is the name of the API object in its native case.
+#: Where '''foo''' is the name of the API listing (webrtc), and '''barFly''' is the name of the API object in its native case (MediaStream).
 See the [[WPD:Manual_Of_Style|Manual of Style]] for more information about titles and headings.
 # Click the '''Create API Object Page''' button.
 # Mark the page as a stub.